miquelvir/lsds-2025/labs/1-hdfs/README.md

 - [Additional exercises](#additional-exercises).
 You can deliver additional exercises for extra marks up to a maximum of 12 over 10.

 - [Design](#design).
-Read this section to understand the requirement and architecture of the system you must implement.
+Read this section to understand the requirements and architecture of the system you must implement.
     - [client](#client).
 How does SSHDFS client work?
     - [namenode](#namenode).
 How does SSHDFS namenode work?
     - [datanode](#datanode).
 How does SSHDFS datanode work?